dy/piezo/docs/r&d.md

     + we don't have special designation for lowdash otherwise
     - HARD to scan - it doesn't look like id, compared to `#`
     + it's caret in old terminals, meaning literally "insert here"
+    - has strong meaning/use as "placeholder", throwable variable in js
   * ~~`list |> ^ * 2`~~
     - conflicts with `^` for return `list |> ^>2?^^^:^^;`
     + compatible with js proposal; compatible with makefile;